pravin-72/CodeEditor/README.md

 ## Contributions

 Contributions are welcome!
 If you find a bug or have an enhancement in mind, feel free to open an issue or submit a pull request.

-## License

-This code editor is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.